railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Invoicing Workflow
 ==================

-In OpenERP, the Invoicing Workflow is very simple.
-You can see it in the following figure.
+In OpenERP, the invoicing workflow is very simple.
+You can see it in the following figure:

 .. figure::  images/account_invoice_workflow.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Invoicing workflow*

-An invoice can be generated form various other documents like a `Sales Order`, a `Purchase Order` and also at the time of confirmation of a shipment.
+An invoice can be generated from various documents like a `Sales Order`, a `Purchase Order` and also at the time of confirmation of a shipment.

-The Invoicing system in OpenERP allows you to keep track of your accounting, even when you are not an accountant.
+The invoicing system in OpenERP allows you to keep track of your accounting, even when you are not an accountant.
 It provides an easy way to follow up your suppliers and customers.

 Customer Receipts / Supplier Vouchers
 -------------------------------------

-When you sell products to a customer, you can give him an invoice or a `Sales Receipt` which is also called `Customer Receipt`.
+When you sell products to a customer, you can give him an invoice or a `Sales Receipt`, which is also called `Customer Receipt`.
 Sales Receipts are merely a kind of sales ticket and not a real invoice.

 When the sales receipt is confirmed, it creates journal items automatically and you can record the customer payment related